R505: the Flying Cloud

 The airmen ducked as the flask exploded, showering the lab bench with broken glass.

-"You see the problem?" said Dabney, after their ears stopped ringing.
+"You see the problem?" said Dabney, after their ears had stopped ringing.

 "I thought you said your hydrogen met Royal Navy standards for purity," said Sarah.

-"Those were drawn up before the War," observed Jenkins," and haven’t been changed since.
-Commanders with an interest in self-preservation," he nodded toward Captain Everett, "insist that their supply meets modern German standards."
+"Those were drawn up before the War," Jenkins observed," and they haven't been changed since.
+Commanders with an interest in self-preservation..." he nodded toward Captain Everett, "...insist that their supply meets modern German standards."

-"This is true," said Everett, "Pure hydrogen -- as we all remember from chemistry class -- will not burn.
-It’s the mixture of hydrogen and oxygen that causes problems.
-And the old Royal Navy standard allows for too much oxygen, as we have just seen.
-When did you notice that air had leaked into the tanks?"
+"This is true," said Everett, "Pure hydrogen, as we all should remember from chemistry class, will not burn.
+It's the mixture of hydrogen and oxygen that causes problems.
+And the old Royal Navy specification allows for too much oxygen, as we have just seen.
+When did you notice that air had leaked into the system?"

-"I try to test them every day," said Dabney, "but we’re undermanned, so this isn’t always possible.
-The last time I checked was two days ago, and the hydrogen was almost 100% pure then, so the leak must have developed during the past 48 hours.
-But since the gas still met Navy standards, none of the alarms went off."
+"I try to test it every day," said Dabney, "but we're undermanned, so this isn't always possible.
+The last time I checked was two days ago, and the hydrogen was almost 100% pure then, so the leak must have developed sometime during the past 48 hours.
+But the gas still met Navy standards, so none of the alarms went off."

-"I suggest you vent this lot immediately, before there’s a tragedy," said Everett.
-"As presiding flight officer, I’ll take responsibility.
+"I suggest you vent this lot immediately, before there's a tragedy," said Everett.
+"As presiding flight officer, I will take responsibility for this action.
 How long will it take to find and repair the leak?"

 The station commander frowned.
 "That’s up to Mister Channel.
 I’ll need skilled workers, and he’s taken charge of the labor pool."

-"What do you think, sir?" asked Jenkins, when they were safely out of earshot.
+"What do you think, sir?" asked Jenkins, when they were safely out of earshot of the office.

 "I wonder at these coincidences," said Everett.
 "Their hydrogen plant was fine for months, but developed a leak just before we arrived.
 This leak was subtle enough to escape ordinary detection, but bad enough to be dangerous.
-There’s also the matter of the handling party.
-Without a working wireless, there’s no way these people could have known when we were coming, but that crew was waiting when we arrived."
+There's also the matter of the handling party.
+We were given to understand that the wireless here was shut down for repairs, but that crew was waiting when we arrived."

 "You suspect Dabney?" asked Sarah, incredulous.
 The young Australian officer hardly seemed the type to sabotage his own air station.

 "No, but I wonder about the police chief: this George Channel.
 He sounds like an unsavory character.
-And we were in wireless communication with Cairns, so Captain Michaelson could have sent him word of our movements by telegraph."
+And we did remain in wireless communication with Cairns, so Captain Michaelson could have sent him word of our movements by telegraph."

 "They would have used a private code," mused Jenkins, "to keep their communications secret, but there should still be some record in the station logs."